top of page

 Short Biography

-Maksim Karliuk (LLM and PhD in Law) has more than ten years of working experience at the intersection of law, philosophy and public policy.
-Currently, he is a research specialist at the International Development Law Organization (IDLO) in Rome, where he works to advance peace and sustainable development through the rule of law.
-He previously worked as a principal consultant and program specialist at the United Nations Educational, Scientific and Cultural Organization (UNESCO), taught at the Paris Institute of Political Studies (Science Po), and had several other academic engagements around the world.
-He has been included in the 2021 Santander-CIDOB 35 under 35 list of potential and consolidated minds.
+Dr. Maksim Karliuk (MSc, LLM and PhD) has more than ten years of experience at the intersection of law, philosophy and public policy across international organisations, governments and academia.
+Currently, he is a policy fellow at the UCL's Centre for Law, Economics and Society and associate at the futures and policy consultancy ForgeFront.
+He previously advised the European Commission, worked as a principal consultant at UNESCO, taught at Science Po, and had several other academic and policy engagements around the world.
+In 2025 he was endorsed as a Global Talent by the British Academy and in 2021 he was included in the Santander-CIDOB 35 under 35 list of potential and consolidated minds.

-Recently he has been included in the Santander-CIDOB 35 under 35 List, which recognizes the work of 35 potential and consolidated minds of 35 or less years of age.
+Santander-CIDOB 35 under 35 List recognizes the work of 35 potential and consolidated minds of 35 or less years of age.
 CIDOB is Barcelona Centre for International Affairs, a research center that has been named as one of the top Think Tanks to Watch in 2021 by the Global Go To Think Tank Index Report just behind the Washington, D.C.-based Hoover Institution and Brookings Institution.
 Santander is one of the largest banking institutions in the world.
-To learn more about the 35 under 35 list, see here.

 More About Me

-I currently reside in Rome, working globally.
-Undeterred by things like citizenship, I also lived in other places, including Paris, Washington, D.C., Moscow and the beautiful city of Bruges in Belgium.
+I currently reside in London, working globally.
+Undeterred by things like citizenship, I also lived in other places, including Rome, Paris, Washington, D.C., Moscow, Berlin and the beautiful city of Bruges in Belgium.

-My native language is Belarusian, I also speak fluently Russian and English, less fluently French and Ukrainian, and have a basic knowledge of Italian, Greek, Ancient Greek and Korean.
+My native language is Belarusian.
+I also speak fluently Russian and English, and less fluently French, Italian and Ukrainian.
+At various times I have also studied Latin, Greek, Ancient Greek and Korean.

 DSC06522.png